 Failed?
+As women?
 You confound me.
-You acquiesced to all your husband's demands, even the most vile, corrupt ones.
-Yet you admitted to me your willingness, eagerness, to betray him if it led to higher status.
-Your deception, your silence amaze me.
-Where is honor, principle in your scheme?
+Didn't you acquiesce to all your husband's demands, even the most vile, corrupt ones?
+Yet you admitted to me your willingness, even dangerous dangerous and murderous dangerous dangerous and murderous dangerous and murderous dangerous and murderous dangerous dan

-Life is what it is.
-Women have to survive, since we cannot flourish.
+Life is what it is Women have to survive, since we cannot flourish.

-Collapse of virtue is not survival; it is cowardice.
+I wonder if collapse of virtue is not survival at all but cowardice.

-I resent that coming from one who had no defense against rumor or her husband's strangling paws.
+I resent that coming from one who had no defense against rumer or her husband's strangling-paws-fingers,

-DESDEMONA: You and free freeds, but didn't fund from And you?
-The man you knelt to protect ran a gleaming sword clean through your survival strategies.
+And you, Emelia?
+You and I were friends, but didn't the man you knelt to protect run a gleaming sword through your survival strategies?